Some Friendly Advice for First-Time Candidates for Public Office

 - Establish your committee, bank account and financial procedures before you start raising or spending money.

-- Makes copies of every check you receive and every check you issue.
+- Makes copies or scans of every check you receive and every check you issue.

 - Choose your treasurer or finance director carefully.
 You need someone who is good with numbers, detail-oriented and willing to insist on following proper financial procedures.
 Get someone who will commit to the job for the entire campaign.